odinuv/web/articles/web-applications/database-migrations.md

 initialize config and then open `phinx.yml` in your editor.
 The config file contains DB credentials for different environments.
 This file unfortunately duplicates values from `.env` file and is static (you will have to commit your database credentials into Git).
 I will therefore not use `phinx.yml` file to store database credentials.
-I will create a dynamic Phinx config using `phinx.php` file -- it will gather database credentials from our settings.
+I will rather create a dynamic Phinx config using `phinx.php` file -- it will gather database credentials from our settings in the `src/settings.php` file (which loads the `.env` file).

+The `phinx.php` file (place in the root directory of your project):

 ~~~ php
 <?php